chonchonj23/Simple_3D_Graph_Python/README.md

-This jupyter notebook contains three simple 3D grpahs plotted via matplotlib in python.
+This jupyter notebook contains three simple 3D grpahs plotted via MatPlotLib in Python.

 Here the most interesting (or arguably most confusing) part is to use **numpy.meshgrid** for quickly creating all necessary 3D coordinates in matrices.